Want to win more jobs with less effort?

 - Eco-friendly/nontoxic cleaning company (green niche)

-Power washing, also called pressure washing, is hard work that is also done outside and has very gratifying results.
-A power washing home service business cleans driveways and even houses with a pressure washer and is much in demand in places where pollen, moss and grime build up easily.
+Power washing, also called pressure washing, is hard work done outside and yields very gratifying results.
+A power washing home service business cleans driveways and even houses with a pressure washer and is much in demand in places where pollen, moss, and grime build up easily.

 Lawn care and landscaping business ideas